rozzilla/watt-poc/README.md

 ### TL;DR

-If you want to test directly on your machine, move to the next section.
-Otherwise, to jump directly into the results, that's the right place!
+To conduct testing on your local machine, please proceed to the following section.
+Alternatively, if you wish to review the results immediately, the current section contains all of the relevant information.

 **Summary**